 Rather than counting on outdated approaches to intercity transportation problems, political leaders are building California High Speed Rail system for the 21st Century.
-Since powerful critics of the system abound, its worthwhile to understand why its needed, why it takes two decades to build and why its versatility will pay huge dividends to Californians and visitors.
+Since powerful critics of the system abound, its worthwhile to understand why its needed, why it takes two decades to build and why its versatility will pay huge dividends to Californians and visitors alike.

 According to the respected Texas A&M Transportation Institute’s 2015 Urban Mobility Scorecard, America’s roadway congestion delay for the average person in 1982 was 18 hours, costing the nation $42 billion.
 In 2014, roadway congestion delay for the average person ballooned to 42 hours, costing the nation $160 billion.
 The growing congestion delay problem is most profound in California.
-It’s three largest metro areas rank in the National Top 10 for Most Roadway Delay Hours:
+It’s three largest metro areas rank in the National Top 10 for Roadway Delay Hours:

 • Los Angeles-Long Beach-Santa Ana

 Without land annexation, the City of Los Angeles added 1.4 million residents from 1960-2015.
 Over the same timeframe, San Diego, San Jose, San Francisco, Oakland and Orange County anchor-cities (Santa Ana, Anaheim, Irvine) added many residents as well.
 Population in them is still growing, which partially explains freeway congestion is worsening.

 Flights between Los Angeles and San Francisco are the second busiest in America and most delayed in the country.
 One of every four flights are late.
 Los Angeles-Las Vegas flights are also 9th busiest in the nation.
 Delay at these large airports ripples across the nation and globe.